 Alix is a Vice President in the Learning and Advisory Services department where she leads MARC (Men Advocating Real Change).
 Prior to her role leading MARC, Alix was a member of the Research department, where she focused on engaging men, intersections of gender, race, and ethnicity, and culture of inclusion.…

-Dr. Dnika J. Travis, vice president, research at Catalyst, is a recognized researcher, educator, and change leader.
-At Catalyst, Dnika leads research initiatives and manages content creation.
-Her most recent work involves building and piloting the Catalyst Inclusion Accelerator, a diagnostic and action planning tool to help companies measure the…
+Dr. Dnika J. Travis, former Vice President, Research at Catalyst, is a recognized researcher, educator, and change leader.
+At Catalyst, Dnika lead research initiatives and managed content creation.
+Her most recent work involves building and piloting the Catalyst Inclusion Accelerator, a diagnostic and action planning tool to help companies measure…